jpinkham/net-dogstatsd/README.md

  * gauge

-Gauges are used for
+Gauges measure the value of something over time.

 Submit them with the gauge() method.

  * histogram

-Histograms are used for
+Histograms measure the statistical distribution of a set of values.
 Submit them with the histogram() method.

  * timer

-Timers are used for measuring the duration of an activity.
+Timers measure the duration of an activity.
 They are a special type of histogram.

 Submit them with the timer() method.

  * set

 Sets are special versions of a counter, for tracking unique items in a group.

 Submit them with the sets() method.